Blackpink: 2010–2016: Formation and pre-debut activities

 Jennie, the group's main rapper and lead vocalist, was the first member revealed on June 1, 2016.
 She joined YG Entertainment as a trainee in 2010 after moving back to South Korea from New Zealand.
 She had been introduced to the public for the first time in 2012 in a photo titled "Who's that girl?" on YG Entertainment's website on April 10.
 Jennie continued to be promoted as a member of the new girl group through multiple collaborations: she starred in the music video for G-Dragon's "That XX" (2012) from his EP One of a Kind and featured in the songs "Black" (2013), from his album Coup d'Etat, and "Special" (2013), from Lee Hi's album First Love.
 Lisa, the group's main rapper and main dancer, was revealed as the second member on June 8, 2016.
 She was the only individual among 4,000 applicants to pass the 2010 YG Entertainment audition in her native country, Thailand, and became the label's first foreign trainee in 2011.
 She was first introduced in May 2012 in a video that was posted on YG Entertainment's YouTube channel, titled "Who's that girl???".
 Lisa also appeared in the music video for Taeyang's "Ringa Linga" in 2013.
-She became a spokesperson for YG’s streetwear brand Nona9on in 2015 and its cosmetics brand Moonshot in 2016.
+She became a spokesperson for YG's streetwear brand Nona9on in 2015 and its cosmetics brand Moonshot in 2016.

 Jisoo, the group's lead vocalist, was revealed as the third member on June 15, 2016.
 She joined YG Entertainment as a trainee in July 2011 and appeared in several advertisements and music videos in her pre-debut years, including the music videos for Epik High's "Spoiler + Happy Ending" (2014) from their album Shoebox and Hi Suhyun's "I'm Different" (2014).
 Jisoo also made a cameo appearance in the 2015 drama The Producers.
-Rosé, the group's lead vocalist and main dancer, was the final member to be revealed, on June 22, 2016.
+Rosé, the group's main vocalist and lead dancer, was the final member to be revealed, on June 22, 2016.
 She ranked first among 700 applicants in the 2012 YG Entertainment audition in Australia, after which she signed a trainee contract with the label and moved to Seoul to begin training.
 She featured in G-Dragon's track "Without You" (2012) from One of a Kind, credited as "? from YG New Girl Group" until her official public introduction.